 Step 1: Define Your Ideal Buyer Journey

-If you ignore this, the entire funnel will droop.
+If you skip this step, the entire funnel strategy becomes ineffective.
 You must chart the actual route that your clients follow.

 - List their main concerns, driving forces, and objections.

-- Every question kids ask at every stage—from awareness to decision—should be recorded.
+- Every question a customer asks at every stage, from awareness to decision, should be recorded.
 This list serves as a blueprint for your material.

 Step 2: Match Content Types to Each Funnel Stage